hhas/SwiftAutomation/doc-source/6 type-mappings.md

 ### Other types

 The Apple Event Manager defines many other AE types whose names and codes are defined by SwiftAutomation for completeness.
 A few of these types are of occasional interest to users, the rest can simply be ignored.
-In most cases, values of these types will be represented by `NSAppleEventDescriptor` instances as SwiftAutomation doesn't automatically convert them.
+In most cases, values of these types will be represented by `AEDesc` instances as SwiftAutomation doesn't automatically convert them.